benny-edlund/task-pool/docs/tutorial.md

     return result.get();
 }
 ```
-It's a bit more involed to read as there is more language noise and also we must exercise some braincells to evaluate the flow of the `data` variable in a review as we need to verify that it is not used after being moved.
+It's a bit more involed to read the code as there is more language noise and also we must exercise some braincells to evaluate the flow of the `data` variable as we need to verify that it is not used after being moved.

 Still not too bad.

-Now lets say the next developer working on the program needs to insert logging prior to processing.
+Now lets say the next developer working on the project needs to insert logging prior to processing.
+People can never get enough logging it seems...

 ```cpp